Can India’s Shrimp Industry Overcome Hit from US Tariffs

 Most of the laborers are women, who work in hatcheries, feed mills, processing plants, and peeling sheds—often on short-term or daily wage contracts.
 Amidst widespread unemployment, the workers are eager to find such work to support themselves and their families.

-But, there are severe abuses of labor practices, which is frequently covered in the Western media and by influential consumer organizations like the Corporate Accountability Lab and the Monterey Bay Aquarium.
+But there are severe abuses of labor practices, which is frequently covered in the Western media and by influential consumer organizations like the Corporate Accountability Lab and the Monterey Bay Aquarium.
 Abuses include forced overtime, restricted movement, hazardous working conditions, child labor, and instances of debt bondage, especially among migrant workers.

-Kerala is a tiny shrimp producer with annual output of about 1,800 metric tons, though it has a long coastline.
+Kerala is a tiny shrimp producer with an annual output of about 1,800 metric tons, though it has a long coastline.
 There is marine trawling for wild-caught deep-sea shrimp, from the Arabian Sea’s Wadge Bank trawl fishery, which are exported to Southeast Asia and Japan.
 Also, there is shrimp farming using backwater and estuary systems, like the Vembanad Lake and Ashtamudi, and in low-lying farms along the coast, particularly in Kollam and Alappuzha districts.

 (Photo: Wild Tiger shrimp.
 Courtesy Wikimedia Commons.)